Bill0412/mit-board/README.md

 ### Invitation

 One have to finish at least one course before he/she quit the group, otherwise the one who invites him/her should offer a `small red pocket`.
-(The group owner is excluded from this term)
+(The group owner is excluded from this term before the number of members of the group reaches 27 for the first time)

 ## Learning Repository